fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 pretalx, they do assume that you have prior knowledge about Django (e.g. its view layer, how its ORM works, topics covered in the Django tutorial.).

-Plugin meta-data
+Plugin metadata
 ----------------

-The plugin meta-data lives inside a ``PretalxPluginMeta`` class inside your configuration class.
-The meta-data class must define the following attributes:
+The plugin metadata lives inside a ``PretalxPluginMeta`` class inside your configuration class.
+The metadata class must define the following attributes:

 .. rst-class:: rest-resource-table